 In our JDBC connection article we demonstrated how to connect your Java applications to standard SQL databases like MySQL, SQL Server, Oracle, SQLite, and others using JDBC.
 In our examples we showed how to connect to two different databases just so you could see how little the code changes when you switch from one database to another.

-In this article I'll take the next step -- I'll show you how to insert data into a data table using Java, JDBC, and SQL.
+In this article I’ll take the next step and show how to insert data into a database table using Java, JDBC, and SQL.

 Java database FAQ: How do I connect to a SQL database with Java and JDBC?